fieldtrip/website/faq.md

 ---
 layout: default
+tags: faq
 ---

-{{tag>faq}}

 # Frequently Asked Questions

-On this page you can find (and add) answers to a variety of Fieldtrip-related questions.
+On this page you can find (and add) answers to a variety of FieldTrip and MATLAB related questions.

 We invite you to [add your own](/contribute) example scripts or frequently asked questions on the wiki.
 Also tutorials can be added.
-Every time you explain somebody something about Fieldtrip, please consider whether you could use the wiki for this so others can learn from it as well.
+Every time you explain somebody something about FieldTrip, please consider whether you could use the wiki for this so others can learn from it as well.

 See also the [tutorials](/tutorial) and [example scripts](/example).